Conformal maps and superfluid vortex dynamics on curved and bounded surfaces: the case of an elliptical boundary: Conclusions and outlook

+The problem of a vortex inside an elliptical boundary became more intricate because the Joukowsky map introduced a branch cut along the line joining the two focal points of the ellipse.
+When combined with the inversion symmetry of the Joukowsky transformation, as seen in Fig.~\ref{fig_Joukowsky}, the single circular boundary became an annulus with inner and outer boundaries at $R^{-1}$ and $R$.
+The application of the Joukowsky map then provided the complex potential for a vortex inside an elliptical boundary, along with physical properties like the energy and trajectories.
+A straightforward generalization for multiple vortices allowed us to study the behaviour of a symmetric vortex dipole inside an elliptical boundary.

+After this work was nearly completed, we belatedly discovered an earlier different conformal map from the interior of a circle to the interior of an ellipse.
+This transformation, due to Schwarz (1869), involved Jacobian elliptic functions.
+We discuss its properties in Appendix~\ref{sec:vortex_inside_alternate}, where we verify that this map yields the same results found with the Joukowsky map.

 As a future extension of this work, one could investigate how a finite massive core affects the vortex dynamics.
 The time-dependent variational Lagrangian method successfully described massive vortices in a disk~\cite{Richaud2020,Richaud2021,Richaud2022} and in an annulus~\cite{Caldara2023}.
-In this situation, the mass plays the role of a singular perturbation, since it breaks the familiar structure of first-order dynamical equations of motion for massless vortices.
-Instead, the dynamical equations for massive vortices become second order in time.
-Similar to electromagnetic problems, the mass here is responsible for a cyclotron motion superimposed on the drift of a guiding centre.
-There is also an upper bound for the mass filling the vortex cores, beyond which the trajectories become unstable.
 It would be interesting to verify that a massive vortex in an elliptical boundary exhibits similar behaviour.
 Another natural extension of our research would be to study vortex lattices in elliptical containers, and their normal modes and instabilities.